bespoke-silicon-group/tvm/tutorials/cuda_lite/README.md

 4. gemm_cuda_lite_ir_pass.py
 > This code is based on the gemm_cuda_lite.py but apply an ir pass to detect and insert thread loop.
 So we can define workload with size larger than the underline hardware core.
 5. relay_xxxx_cuda_lite.py
-> There are the scripts testing the workloads defined in relay.
+> These are the scripts testing the workloads defined in relay.
 The workloads are implemented in https://github.com/bespoke-silicon-group/tvm/tree/hammerblade/python/tvm/relay/testing.

+## Developer Guide
+The TVM [Tutorials](https://docs.tvm.ai/tutorials/index.html) and the TVM [Design and Developer Guide](https://docs.tvm.ai/dev/index.html) are the good starting points to understand TVM usage and basic ideas of the code base.
+Among these, https://docs.tvm.ai/dev/codebase_walkthrough.html and https://docs.tvm.ai/dev/runtime.html are the must read guides to understand TVM code structures quickly.

+The developments for HammerBlade are mainly focus in three parts, runtime system, codegen and Topi operators support for HammerBlade.
+We will give detailed descriptions in the following sections.

+### Runtime System for HammerBlade
+The runtime system codebase for HammerBlade is in https://github.com/bespoke-silicon-group/tvm/tree/hammerblade/src/runtime/hbmc.
+The runtime system relies on the [bsg_f1](https://github.com/bespoke-silicon-group/bsg_f1) library and calls into the bsg_f1 library functions.

+### Codegen for HammerBlade

+### Topi Operators for HammerBlade